promptfoo/promptfoo/site/docs/red-team/configuration.md

 ### Available Strategies

-- `prompt-injection`: Creates prompt injection test cases based on harmful prompts.
-If `harmful` plugins are not present, this strategy will automatically include them.
+- `prompt-injection`: Creates prompt injection test cases based on harmful plugins.
+(Default)
-- `jailbreak`: Applies experimental jailbreak techniques to all test cases.
+- `jailbreak`: Applies a linear probe jailbreak technique to all test cases.
+(Default)
+- `jailbreak:tree`: Applies a more advanced and expensive tree jailbreak technique to all test cases.

 ### Strategies Specification